 The Company contracts with third-party vendors to license tumor samples for development into PDX models and use in our TOS business.
 These types of arrangements have an upfront fee ranging from nil to \$10,000 per tumor sample depending on the successful growth of the tumor model and ability to develop them into a sellable product.
 The upfront costs are expensed as incurred.
 In addition, under certain agreements, for a limited period of time, the Company is subject to royalty payments if the licensed tumor models are used for sale in our TOS business, ranging from 2% to 12.5% of the contract price after recouping certain initiation costs.
 Some of these arrangements also set forth an annual minimum royalty due regardless of tumor models used for sale.
-For the quarter ended July 31, 2021 and the year ended April 30, 2021, we have paid or accrued approximately \$44,000 and \$127,000 related to these royalty arrangements, respectively.
+For the six months ended October 31, 2021 and the year ended April 30, 2021, we have paid or accrued approximately \$194,000 and \$127,000 related to these royalty arrangements, respectively.
+For the three months ended October 31, 2021, and 2020, we have paid or accrued approximately \$50,000 and \$12,000, respectively, related to these royalty arrangements.